Honours and Premier Awards

 The Honorary Fellow and IFLA Medal are peer nominated.

-The IFLA Scroll of Appreciation is awarded each year by the IFLA Governing Board to the IFLA World Library and Information Congress (WLIC) National Committee for that year.
+The IFLA Certificate of Appreciation is awarded each year by the IFLA Governing Board to the IFLA World Library and Information Congress (WLIC) National Committee for that year.

-The IFLA Certificate of Service may be peer or self nominated.
+The IFLA Scroll of Appreciation is peer nominated.

 Nominees for peer-nominated awards should not be advised that they are being nominated for an award.